Techtonica/curriculum/onboarding/asking-good-questions.md

 ### Motivation

 The ability to ask questions that lead to useful answers is a must-have skill for software engineers because they are constantly solving problems.
-Asking the right questions helps engineers arrive at solutions more quickly and make faster progress.
+Asking the right questions helps engineers arrive at solutions more quickly and progress more.

 It enables you to be better at your job.
-Particularly in today’s fast-moving and rapidly-changing workplace, it’s critical to keep inquiring about the evolving nature of the work you do.
-In effect, today we must all continuously ask some version of the questions, How is my job changing? and How might I do it better?
-One way to demonstrate that you are open to change, and willing to learn and adapt, is by asking questions -- about how your industry or about how your specific job may be evolving over time, about what is expected of you and how those expectations may also be changing.
-Most bosses who are trying to manage change are apt to appreciate and even reward that kind of questioning, not punish it.[(amorebeautifulquestion.com)](http://amorebeautifulquestion.com/how-it-can-help-you-to-ask-questions-at-work/)
+Particularly in today’s fast-moving and rapidly changing workplace, it’s critical to keep inquiring about the evolving nature of the work you do.
+We must all continuously ask some version of the questions, "How is my job changing?" and "How might I do it better?"
+One way to demonstrate that you are open to change and willing to learn and adapt is by asking questions -- about how your industry or your specific job may be evolving over time, about what is expected of you, and how those expectations may also be changing.
+Most bosses who are trying to manage change are apt to appreciate and even reward that kind of questioning, not punish it. [(amorebeautifulquestion.com)](http://amorebeautifulquestion.com/how-it-can-help-you-to-ask-questions-at-work/)

 ### Objectives